Support our work! The Inertia may earn a small commission from affiliate links in this article. Learn more about our gear review policy here.

 Adjustment Mechanism

 Since all of the best SUP paddles in our test lineup are adjustable 2- or 3-piece models, we paid close attention to the adjustment mechanisms.
-The design of these systems plays a big role in the ease and quickness of adjusting the paddle length as well as the security of how well the different shaft pieces are locked together.
+The design of these systems plays a big role in the ease and quickness of adjusting the paddle length as well as the security of how well the different shaft pieces are locked together

 Our favorite overall adjustment mechanism is the LeverLock system that is found on all of the Werner and Kialoa paddles that we tested.
 This system is both quick and easy to use and is the most secure mechanism that we tested.
 It also offers “infinite” length adjustability (within a 16-inch range) where you can set the paddle to any exact length without being limited to certain spaced out increments.
 The LeverLock system on the Werner Zen 95 is one of the reasons we gave it our top ranking over some other comparable paddles that weigh less but use different adjustment systems.

 To open or “unlock” the system, you flip up a tensioned lever that is built into the paddle’s handle.
-This releases the tension of a small cable that is built into the shaft, and allows you to freely slide the upper piece of the shaft back and forth.
-From there, you simply slide the upper piece up or down to your desired length, and flip the lever down to lock everything in place.
+This releases the tension of a small cable that is built into the shaft and allows you to freely slide the upper piece of the shaft back and forth.
+From there, you simply slide the upper piece up or down to your desired length and flip the lever down to lock everything in place.

 showing the LeverLock adjustment system of the Werner Zen 95 SUP paddle

-The upper shaft piece has convenient markings that show the paddle length measurements and to help you properly align the top handle with the paddle blade.
+The upper shaft piece has convenient markings that show the paddle length measurements and help you properly align the top handle with the paddle blade.
 Once we closed the lever, we didn’t feel any wiggle or play between the two shaft pieces, even when pushing, pulling, or twisting them.

 showing the LeverLock adjustment system of the Werner Zen 95 SUP paddle